 To participate schools must serve at least 2 local items for breakfast or lunch.

-The core menu will include a Iowa corn muffin and veggie bake for breakfast.
-Lunch will include a Pulled Pork Sandwich, Roasted Vegetables, Iowa Coleslaw, and Local Fresh fruit.
+Schools have lots of options to consider for their menus.
+The ideal menu could include a Iowa corn muffin and veggie bake for breakfast.
+Lunch could include a Pulled Pork Sandwich, Roasted Vegetables, Iowa Coleslaw, and Local Fresh fruit.

 See below for more additional recipe options.

 Fresh Fruit options